 Is My Approach Suitable For Your Needs?

-If you are considering attending one of my sessions, here’s some additional info about how I work.
-I’m trained in mindfulness for stress reduction, and so my classes and workshops are helpful for people suffering from stress and the anxiety associated with a busy lifestyle.
+My sessions can be helpful for people suffering from stress.
 However, they are not intended to support those currently experiencing a debilitating mental health condition, or severe emotional distress.
 In these cases I would recommend first learning mindfulness from a counsellor or therapist who is suitably qualified to provide support.

-My classes can be a good follow-on resource, once sessions with a therapist are no longer needed.
+Sessions with me can be a good follow-on resource, once support from a therapist is no longer needed.
 I know from both professional and personal experience that to get the best long-term benefits from a mindfulness practice, it’s important to start mindfulness classes at the right time (I myself had CBT therapy and counselling before I was ready to learn mindfulness).

 If you have been diagnosed with (or suspect you suffer from) clinical depression, an anxiety disorder or a mental health condition, you can ask your GP about suitable support services or referral to a Mindfulness-Based Cognitive Therapy course (MBCT) – these are usually run by therapists, and are different from the type of sessions I offer.
 If you are in the Stockport area, you may be able to self-refer via Stockport Healthy Minds

-If you’re unsure if my classes or workshops are right for you, I’m happy to arrange a phone chat.
-If my sessions aren’t quite the right fit, I’m happy to suggest alternatives such as local therapists etc.
+If you’re unsure if my sessions are right for you, I’m happy to arrange a short chat via Zoom or Skype.
+If my approach isn’t quite the right fit, I’m happy to suggest alternative support options.